Tuning arrays with rays: Physics-informed tuning of quantum dot charge states: Results

-In all tests, we are using the conventional peak finding algorithm~\cite{SciPy}.
-Thus, the last major parameter for the ray-based charge tuning is the prominence of expected peaks.
-This prominence must be set to account for variation in peak height that might result from imperfect sensor compensation or increased tunneling at high charge occupations.
+In all tests we are using the conventional peak-finding algorithm~\cite{SciPy}.
+Thus, the last major parameter for ray-based charge tuning is the prominence of expected peaks.
+This prominence must be set to account for variations in peak height that might result from imperfect sensor compensation or increased tunneling at high charge occupations.
 Here, we set a prominence equal to $1/3$ of the maximum estimated from all rays measured in a given tuning run.
 This maximum is initiated using the final measurement of the action-based tuning stage and updated using a Metropolis-Hastings algorithm~\cite{Hasting70-MCS}.